Far East meets Middle East

 If relaxation is the goal, then TripJunction offers door-to-door service outside of Tokyo to experience a night view of Mount Fuji while soaking in an onsen, a mountain hot spring.

-“When you meet someone local who shares your interests and can show you around and teach you something new, it makes a complete different experience,” Beck said.
+“When you meet someone local who shares your interests and can show you around and teach you something new, it makes a completely different experience,” Beck said.

 The August edition of Forbes Japan, recognizing TripJunction, put Beck on their list of top 100 self-made businesswomen.